-Like most low-budget martial arts flicks, the film features a whole cast of useless extras who don’t know the difference between a chop and a chopstick, while a few token champions offer impressive displays in high-kickery, the main culprit here being Rey Malonzo as Go Chin, a Bruce Lee lookalike who as well as kicking ass practices the art of Lee impersonation, adopting the same mannerisms without ever uttering a word.
-When Malonzo is not onscreen, the action is downright preposterous, relying on blood capsules to simulate death of all varieties, meaning blood pours from victims’ mouths even when it makes no sense whatsoever.
-As for weapons training . . . well, as you can see, most of the cast look like they’ve never held a weapon in their lives.
+Like most low-budget martial arts flicks the film features a whole cast of useless extras who don’t know the difference between a chop and a chopstick, while a few token champions offer impressive displays in high-kickery.
+The main culprit here is Rey Malonzo as Go Chin, a Bruce Lee lookalike who as well as kicking ass practices the art of Lee impersonation, adopting the same mannerisms without ever uttering a word.
+When Malonzo is not onscreen the action is downright preposterous, relying on blood capsules to simulate death of all varieties, meaning blood pours from victims’ mouths even when it makes no sense whatsoever.
+As for weapons training . . . well, as you can see from the image below, at least one of the cast looks like he’s never held a bazooka in his life.

 Anyway, for some reason our group of martial artists plan to take a boat ride to the infamous, monk-infested Warrior’s Island ― a remote land which clearly spells danger of catastrophic proportions ― and spend the first half of the movie getting wasted and banging anyone in sight, a matter helped by the group of insanely beautiful women who decide to come along for the ride ― the fact that most of them have no interest in martial arts or relationship with those who practice it doesn’t seem to matter.